mberrisford/as-a11yspecialist/src/pages/posts/landmark-elements.md

 The `footer` element represents concluding content for a page or section.
 It typically contains:

+- Other secondary links (e.g. privacy policy, terms of service, accessibility statement)
 - Copyright information
 - Contact details
-- Site maps
-- Related documents
-- Legal information
+- Social media links

 Like `header`, a page can have multiple `footer` elements.